Called: To and From

 Every call to Jesus also includes a call from something.
 Net.
 Boat.
 Father.
 Friends.
 Luke catalogues the leaving this way: "... so they pulled their nets up on the shore left everything and followed him" (Luke 5:11).

 When Jesus first called you ... what did you leave in order to follow?
 Home?
 Friendship?
 Singleness?
 Comfort?
 Pain?
 Control?
-In order to continue to respond to Jesus as you fully enter 2018, what might Jesus be calling you from?
+It seems there are even more things to leave as we endure these COVID days.
+Normality?
+Crowds?
+Even church gatherings?

 While it begins as a pivotal shift from one thing to another, Jesus' call continues in each and every season of our days.
 His call to himself woos us to deeper intimacy, more understanding and greater embrace of who he's making us to be.
 And his call from everything else weans us away from things, even good and wonderful pastimes and investments, which no longer serve the intimacy he died to provide.
 The continuous call to is also a continuous call from.